Boost Your Career by Highlighting Your Cognitive Ability

 What is cognitive ability?

 Scientists have long debated the extent to which cognitive ability is innate and whether people can improve those abilities past a certain age.
-However, recent studies have suggested that there are ways to boost cognitive performance, even after people reach adulthood.
-So, while cognitive ability may decline as part of the aging process, new advances in science are discovering ways to improve everything from focus and memory recall to learning and problem solving.
+However, studies have suggested there are ways to boost cognitive performance, even after people reach adulthood.

 What are the main types of cognitive skills?

 To better understand cognitive ability, it's helpful to consider the main types of cognitive skills.
-For our purposes, we'll separate them into five distinct categories:
+These are the core thinking skills your brain uses to take in information, store it, and use it effectively.

 Memory recall: short and long-term

-Memory skills are some of the most important abilities that humans possess.
+Memory skills are some of the most important abilities you possess.
 Without them, there would be no learning and no advancement, as every experience and scrap of processed information would be forgotten.
 Memory includes both short-term and long-term recall.
-The former relates to your ability to retain recently acquired information, while the latter refers to your capacity for cataloging and retaining information over time.

 Focus

 Your ability to pay attention is an important part of cognition too.
-That focus enables you to learn, process information, and apply other knowledge to create plans or resolve problems.
+It comes into play when you’re learning something new, processing information, and applying knowledge to create plans or resolve problems.
 Like memory, there are different levels of focus that range from the ability to pay attention to only one task at a time to a capacity for dividing your attention between multiple tasks.

 Information processing